 Pumpkin for dogs loads them up on fiber, vitamin A and anti-oxidants.
 There are plenty of pumpkin dog supplements, like Nummy Tum-Tum organic supplement.
 This unique ingredient can help alleviate diarrhea and constipation.
 And it has been known to promote his overall cardiovascular health.

 Getting your dog to eat his green beans will probably be easier than getting your kids to do the same.
 Green beans are good for dogs because of their omega-3 fatty acids and vitamins A, C, and K. They’re also a good source of calcium, copper, fiber, folic acid, iron, niacin, manganese, potassium, riboflavin and thiamin, as well as beta carotene which is why many dog foods, including Solid Gold Fit & Fabulous Chicken dog food, are made with green beans.
 Essentially, they’re the superpower of vegetables for your pooch.

 A great source of vitamins E, A, B-6 and C, as well as calcium, iron, folate, potassium, copper, thiamine and iron, sweet potatoes for dogs are a wonderful (and super tasty!) addition.
-Many commercial dog foods like Tylee’s Beef Recipe dog food contain sweet potatoes to deliver the benefits of a homemade meal for your dog without the tedious preparation.
+Many dog foods, like American Journey Salmon & Sweet Potato Recipe, contain sweet potatoes to deliver the benefits of a homemade meal for your dog without the tedious preparation.